hackware1993/Flutter_ConstraintLayout/README.md

 Warning:
 For layout performance considerations, constraints are always one-way, and there is no two child elements that directly or indirectly restrain each other.
 Each constraint should describe exactly where the child elements are located.
+Although constraints can only be one-way, you can still better handle things that were previously (Android ConstraintLayout) two-way constraints, such as chains.

 Anyone who sends you a harassing message, you can send him Flutter code and use nested hell to rule him.